Lake Orion Nursing and Rehabilitation Center

 Lake Orion Nursing and Rehabilitation Center has a walk score of 42.
 Somewhat walkable.
 A few nearby services may be reachable on foot, but most trips require transportation.

-Who is the administrator of Lake Orion Nursing and Rehabilitation Center?
+What is the occupancy rate at Lake Orion Nursing and Rehabilitation Center?

-field_administrator is the administrator of Lake Orion Nursing and Rehabilitation Center.
+Lake Orion Nursing and Rehabilitation Center's occupancy is 57.4%.

 Are there photos of Lake Orion Nursing and Rehabilitation Center?

-Yes — there is 1 photo of Lake Orion Nursing and Rehabilitation Center in the photo gallery on this page.
+Yes — there are 7 photos of Lake Orion Nursing and Rehabilitation Center in the photo gallery on this page.

 What is the phone number of Lake Orion Nursing and Rehabilitation Center?